Shaan Shahid: Sports

 Shaan has a great interest in sports.
 Shaan joined PSL franchise, Lahore Qalandars as brand ambassador ahead of the second season.
 After his venture at PSL, he was named the brand ambassador of Kashmir Premier League.
 In January 2021, he had been named as the brand ambassador for Punjab Sports Board.

 Personal life

-He married Amina Shaan and has four daughters: Bahisht-i-Bareen Shahid, Nooriya Shahid, Shahbano Shahid and Raania Shahid.
+He is married Amina Shaan (née Banday).
+They have four daughters: Bahisht-i-Bareen Shahid, Nooriya Shahid, Shahbano Shahid and Raania Shahid.